etienne-dldc/esm-ts-experiment/README.md

 # esm-ts-experiment

-Package to experiment with ESM in NPM packages
+Package to experiment with ESM and TypeScript in NPM packages